DanielLarsenNZ/Fun/README.md

 * Telemetry is not first class and/or is tied to vendors' services
 * Health is not first class; Functions cannot report on their own health
 * Surpisingly not super easy to run in Containers.
 Not easily portable
+* IoC is incomplete and inconsistent
+* Authorization is not first-class

 Contributions, feedback and issues welcome!